 To personally manage the high-level donors, securing five, six and seven-figure gifts.

-To lead on a major fundraising appeal, The at Ease Appeal, successfully launched in May 2019, to coincide with the charities centenary.

 To oversee all relevant fundraising activities, including research and analysis of current and potential prospects, ensuring that activity is data protection compliant.

 To add value to the Fundraising team helping to grow income over the next five years.